Godfrey Myles

-Early years
+Early life

 Myles attended Miami Carol City High School in Miami Gardens.
 As a senior in 1986, he was a second-team All-state and All-County linebacker, helping the football team reach the section 4-5A championship game.
 As a senior, He also ran the 100-meter, 200-meter and anchored the 400-meter relay team.

 As a junior, he won the 100 and 200 county and district competitions and also finished second in the 100-meter 5A state meet.
 Myles and his friend Tim Paulk who were teammates in football, insisted that they were a package deal for any school recruiting them.

 College career

 Myles accepted a football scholarship from the University of Florida, where he played for coach Galen Hall and coach Steve Spurrier's Florida Gators football teams from 1987 to 1990.

 A score of 14 on the ACT (one point under the then-required 15), cost him a year of college eligibility while he was academically ineligible.
 As a sophomore, he played at outside linebacker in the first 8 games and at strong safety the rest of the season.
 He finished with 22 tackles and started in the last game.

 As a junior, after being tried at inside linebacker and strong safety, he started 8 games at outside linebacker, recording 51 tackles (5 for loss), 3 interceptions (tied for the team lead), 4 passes defensed, 2 forced fumbles and one fumble recovery.

 Because he was a superb athlete with excellent size and speed, when defensive coordinator Jim Bates installed a 4-4-3 defense in 1990, Myles was moved to the "Gatorback" hybrid position, that combined the functions of an outside linebacker with a strong safety.
 He started 11 games, posting 69 tackles (third on the team), 3.5 sacks (third on the team), 10 tackles for loss and 4 passes defensed.

 After Myles graduated it was difficult to find a replacement with his combination of skills, so the responsibilities of the position were scaled back and eventually it was discontinued.